SpeeQz1/Mintows-Theme/README.md

 # Mintows-Theme
 A simple GTK theme made originally for Linux Mint by combining Adwaita and Graphite.

-To install just download and put one of the theme variants in `~/.themes`.
+To install just download the repository and put one of the theme variants in `~/.themes`.

 ![image](https://github.com/user-attachments/assets/7d40e79a-b468-4890-8b92-bcdc1fa380f5)